 What does a sunfish look like?

-The Mola Mola sunfish has a distinct and easily recognizable appearance thanks to its round and flattened body.
+The sunfish has a distinctive, easily recognizable appearance thanks to its round, flattened body.
 Its skin is thick and often dotted with spots.
 The color of its skin varies from silver-gray to dark brown, often with golden or silvery highlights.
 The dorsal and anal fins are short and very far apart, giving the impression that the sunfish has no tail.

-Its shape and appearance as a prehistoric animal are striking and unforgettable, especially when you encounter a sunfish weighing over a ton in Nusa Penida underwater!
+Its shape and appearance as a prehistoric animal are striking and unforgettable, especially when you encounter a sunfish weighing over a ton in the waters off Nusa Penida!

-The Mola Mola is found in temperate and tropical waters of the Indian Ocean, Pacific Ocean, and Atlantic Ocean.
+The sunfish is found in temperate and tropical waters of the Indian Ocean, Pacific Ocean, and Atlantic Ocean.
 However, the sunfish is known for its particularly abundant presence around the island of Bali in Indonesia, and more specifically around the neighboring island of Nusa Penida.

-The sunfish is a pelagic fish.
+It is a pelagic fish.
 It primarily inhabits depths of up to 600 meters.
 However, during July to October, one can regularly observe the sunfish close to the surface in Bali.
-Researchers have confirmed that it follows the seasonal upswings of cold water which brings with it nutrients – a phenomenon known as upwelling.
+Researchers have confirmed that it follows the seasonal upswings of cold water, which brings with it nutrients – a phenomenon known as upwelling.

 Mola Mola or sunfish ?

 Its name comes from the Latin mola which designates a millstone, a large round stone, flat and gray.
-Like for example the wheel of the old water mills.
-Its round shape would also have inspired its name in English (sunfish).
-But also in Italian (pesce luna), in Spanish (pez luna) in Portuguese (peixe lua) in German (mondfisch) or in French (poisson lune).
+Like, for example, the wheel of the old water mills.
+Its round shape would also have inspired its English name (sunfish).
+But also in Italian (pesce luna), in Spanish (pez luna), in Portuguese (peixe lua), in German (mondfisch), or in French (poisson lune).

 What do Mola Mola eat ?

-Sunfish eats mainly jellyfish, but also on zooplankton, squid and small crustaceans.
-And since this diet is poor in nutrients, it must consume a large amount.
-A 120 kilo sunfish should thus ingest 70 kilos of jellyfish every day to cover its calorie needs!
+Sunfish eat mainly jellyfish, but also zooplankton, squid, and small crustaceans.
+Since this diet is low in nutrients, it must be consumed in large amounts.
+A 120-kilo sunfish should thus ingest 70 kilos of jellyfish every day to cover its calorie needs!

-Due to its diet, the sunfish is considered an important link in the marine food chain, helping to control the population of jellyfish and other marine animals.
-Scientists have also studied the sunfish’s immune system, which allows it to efficiently digest toxins present in jellyfish, in order to find ways to use them to develop treatments for jellyfish stings in humans.
+Due to its diet, the sunfish is considered an important link in the marine food chain, helping to control jellyfish and other marine animal populations.
+Scientists have also studied the sunfish’s immune system, which allows it to efficiently digest toxins in jellyfish, in order to develop treatments for jellyfish stings in humans.

 More than 40 species of parasites can live on and under the skin of a sunfish.
 This would also explain its seasonal urge to shallower depths.
-Where the cleaning fish, such as the banner fish, help it to get rid of its parasites.
+The cleaning fish, such as bannerfish, help it rid itself of parasites.
 The sunfish also sometimes exposes its flanks to the surface to allow seabirds to feed on its parasites.
 We even saw a small one at Tugu jumping over the surface of the water in what would be an extreme attempt to dislodge the parasites from its body.

 Is the ocean Mola Mola fish an endangered species?